On the Frobenius Number and Genus of a Collection of Semigroups Generalizing Repunit Numerical Semigroups: Introduction

-If $\gcd(A)=1$, then $\langle A\rangle$ is a numerical semigroup (see \cite{J.C.Rosales}).
+In \cite[Lemma 2.1]{J.C.Rosales}, we can see that $\langle A\rangle$ is a numerical semigroup if and only if $\gcd(A)=1$.
 If $\langle A\rangle$ is a numerical semigroup, then we say that $A$ is a \emph{system of generators} of $\langle A\rangle$.
-If no proper subsequence (or subset) of $A$ generates $\langle A\rangle$, then we say that $A$ is a \emph{minimal system of generators} of $\langle A\rangle$, and the number of $A$ is the embedding dimension of $\langle A\rangle$, denoted by $e(A)$.
+If no proper subsequence (or subset) of $A$ generates $\langle A\rangle$, then we say that $A$ is a \emph{minimal system of generators} of $\langle A\rangle$, and the cardinality of $A$ is the embedding dimension of $\langle A\rangle$, denoted by $e(A)$.
 Moreover, the minimal system of generators is finite and unique (see \cite{J.C.Rosales}).